anubhavgpta/alara/README.md

 # ALARA
 **Ambient Language & Reasoning Assistant**

-ALARA is an agentic desktop AI platform for Windows that takes a natural language goal and executes it autonomously on your machine.
+ALARA is an agentic desktop AI platform for Windows that takes a natural language goal and decomposes it into an executable TaskGraph.

 Version: 0.2.0  |  Platform: Windows 10/11  |  Python: 3.11+

 ## Overview

-ALARA is an autonomous execution engine for desktop tasks.
+ALARA is an autonomous planning engine for desktop tasks.
 It is not a voice assistant, macro recorder, or conversational chatbot.
-A user provides a goal in natural language, and ALARA decomposes it into a structured execution plan, routes each step through the most reliable capability layer, verifies outcomes after every action, and self-corrects on failure without requiring step-by-step user intervention.
+A user provides a goal in natural language, and ALARA decomposes it into a structured execution plan with typed steps, dependencies, verification methods, and fallback strategies.

-ALARA runs a fixed orchestration cycle of plan -> execute -> verify -> reflect -> retry.
-Each task step is typed, validated against expected outcomes, and recoverable through reflected replanning.
-The system does not advance through unresolved failure states.
+Current build focus: planning stack foundation (`GoalUnderstander` + `Planner` + `TaskGraph` rendering).
+Execution routing/orchestration is scaffolded and will be wired in subsequent builds.

 ## Capabilities